Istlemin/transformer/readme.md

 Output: 101121
 ```

-When trained on random expressions of length up to 10, for 15 minutes, the model achieves a digit accuracy of around a 70%.
+When trained on random expressions of length up to 30, for 5 hours, the model achieves a digit accuracy of 99.8%.

 ## Citation